Skip to main content

 Export needStart

-Browse market exportsData Catalog and the indexed product entrypoint at https://www.0xarchive.io/data
+Browse market exportsData catalog and the product route at https://0xarchive.io/data

 FieldWhy it matters

-Venue family and symbolPrevents Hyperliquid core, Spot, HIP-3, HIP-4, and Lighter exports from collapsing into one namespace.
+Venue family and symbolKeeps Hyperliquid core, Spot, HIP-3, HIP-4, and Lighter exports in distinct namespaces.

-Symbol-feed rowPreserves exchange, symbol, slug, data_types, and coverage fields used by the product route.
+Symbol-feed rowPreserves exchange, symbol, slug, data_types, and coverage fields from the product route.

 Schema keysKeeps l2_orderbook, l3_orderbook, l4_orderbook, l4_orders, trades, funding, oi, and liquidations distinct.